-- (iii) One or more Bond Purchase Contracts, including the exhibits thereto, relating to the Bonds (the "Purchase Contracts"), among Morgan Stanley & Co.
-LLC, on behalf of the underwriters named in each Purchase Contract as finally executed (the "Underwriter"), the Treasurer and the Authority, and approved by the Borrower, and - (iv) One or more preliminary official statements relating to the Bonds (the "Preliminary Official Statements"), are hereby approved in substantially the forms on file with the Authority prior to this meeting, with such insertions, deletions or changes therein (including, without limitation, insertions, deletions or changes therein appropriate to reflect provisions relating to a deed of trust, a bond reserve fund, bond insurance, any other credit and/or liquidity facility and/or another security arrangement, at the sole option of the Borrower, for any series of Bonds) as the officer executing the same may require or approve, such approval to be conclusively evidenced by execution and delivery thereof in the case of the Loan Agreements, the Bond Indentures and the Purchase Contracts and by delivery thereof in the case of the Preliminary Official Statements.
+(ii) A Bond Indenture relating to the Bonds (the "Bond Indenture"), between the Authority and Wells Fargo Bank, National Association, as bond trustee (the "Bond Trustee"), are hereby approved in substantially the forms on file with the Authority prior to this meeting, with such insertions, deletions or changes therein (including, without limitation, insertions, deletions or changes therein appropriate to reflect provisions relating to a deed of trust, a bond reserve fund, bond insurance, any other credit and/or liquidity facility and/or another security arrangement, at the sole option of the Borrower, for the Bonds) as the officer executing the same may require or approve, such approval to be conclusively evidenced by execution and delivery thereof in the case of the Loan Agreement, the Bond Indenture and the Purchase Contract and by delivery thereof in the case of the Preliminary Official Statement.
 The Executive Director shall seek the advice of bond counsel and counsel to the Authority with respect to any such insertions, deletions or changes therein.